The Queen of Weeds

 Caution when handling - these will obviously sting if handled with bare hands - use gloves or tongs to remove from packaging.

-The humble stinging nettle - so undervalued, unrecognised and unappreciated by the modern world - yet if there was one plant I would say is the most important to include in our diets (especially during spring and early summer), it would be this one!
+The humble stinging nettle - so undervalued, unrecognised and unappreciated by the modern world - yet if there was one plant I would say is the most important to include in our spring and early summer diets, it would be this one!

-If we could all grow a patch of nettles in our flower beds, or even proudly display a pot of them, in full sun on the patio (to support a cultural shift) - we would be much better off for it and so would nature!
+If we could all grow a patch of nettles in our flower beds, or even proudly display a pot of them, in full sun on the patio - we would be all the better for it.

 ‘As well as being beneficial to wildlife, nettles have long running cultural significance, and can be of value to people too.